tasnia-sunehara/-Restaurant-Order-Analysis/README.md

 -- Use the database
 USE restaurant_db;

--- 1. Total number of menu items
+-- 1️⃣ Total number of menu items

 SELECT COUNT(menu_item_id) AS Total_Number_of_items
 FROM menu_items;

--- 2. Least and most expensive items
+-- 2️⃣ Least and most expensive items

+ -- Most expensive

 SELECT item_name, price
 FROM menu_items
-ORDER BY price DESC;  -- Most expensive
+ORDER BY price DESC;

+-- Least expensive

 SELECT item_name, price
 FROM menu_items
-ORDER BY price ASC;   -- Least expensive
+ORDER BY price ASC;

--- 3. Italian dishes analysis
+-- 3️⃣ Italian dishes analysis

 SELECT COUNT(*) AS Total_Italian_dishes
 FROM menu_items
 WHERE category = 'Italian';

+-- Least expensive Italian dishes

 SELECT item_name, price
 FROM menu_items
 WHERE category = 'Italian'
 ORDER BY price ASC
+LIMIT 3;

-LIMIT 3;  -- Least expensive Italian dishes
+ -- Most expensive Italian dishes

 SELECT item_name, price
 FROM menu_items
 WHERE category = 'Italian'
 ORDER BY price DESC
-LIMIT 3;  -- Most expensive Italian dishes
+LIMIT 3;

--- 4. Dishes per category + average price
+-- 4️⃣ Dishes per category + average price

 SELECT category,
        COUNT(*) AS total_dish_categories,
        ROUND(AVG(price), 2) AS average_price
 FROM menu_items
 GROUP BY category;

--- 5. Order date range
+-- 5️⃣ Order date range

 SELECT MIN(order_date) AS starting_date,
        MAX(order_date) AS ending_date
 FROM order_details;

--- 6. Total orders and items
+-- 6️⃣ Total orders and items

 SELECT COUNT(DISTINCT order_id) AS total_orders,
        COUNT(*) AS total_items
 FROM order_details;

--- 7. Orders with most items
+-- 7️⃣ Orders with most items

 SELECT order_id,
        COUNT(item_id) AS most_number_of_items
 FROM order_details
 GROUP BY order_id
 ORDER BY most_number_of_items DESC;

--- 8. Orders with more than 12 items
+-- 8️⃣ Orders with more than 12 items

 SELECT COUNT(DISTINCT order_id) AS total_orders
 FROM order_details
 WHERE order_id IN (